K-Arhan/lettuce-growth-data-analysis/README.md

 📄 Scope of Work (SOW)

-A detailed Scope of Work (SOW) outlining the project objectives, deliverables, activities, and timeline is included in the repository: [View SOW.md](./SOW.md)
+A detailed Scope of Work (SOW) outlining the project objectives, deliverables, activities, and timeline is included in the repository: